Ruby Soho (wrestler)

 Dori Elizabeth Prange (/preɪn/ PRAYN; born January 9, 1991) is an American professional wrestler.
-She is signed to All Elite Wrestling (AEW), where she performs under the ring name Ruby Soho, and is a former member of The Outcasts stable.
-She is also known for her time in WWE, where she performed under the ring name Ruby Riott, and has also worked in World Wonder Ring Stardom (aka "Stardom") as Heidi Lovelace, as well as extensively on the U.S. independent circuit for promotions such as Shimmer Women Athletes, Shine Wrestling, Ohio Valley Wrestling (OVW) and IWA Mid-South.
+She is signed to All Elite Wrestling (AEW), where she performs under the ring name Ruby Soho.
+She is also known for her time in WWE, where she performed under the ring name Ruby Riott.

+From 2010 to 2016, Prange worked under the ringname Heidi Lovelace as an independent wrestler for several American promotions, like Shimmer Women Athletes, Shine Wrestling, Ohio Valley Wrestling and IWA Mid-South.
+She also worked for the Japanese promotion World Wonder Ring Stardom.
+In 2016, she signed a contract with WWE, working as Ruby Riot.
+She worked for the development brand NXT until she was called up to the main roster the next year.
+There, she was part of the Riot Squad stable with Liv Morgan and Sarah Logan.
+Riott left WWE in 2021 and signed with AEW, where she changed her ringname to Ruby Soho.

 Professional wrestling career

 Independent circuit (2010–2016)

 In 2010, Prange began training with Billy Roc at his School of Roc.
 She made her debut for Juggalo Championship Wrestling, at the Arena Chicks at the Gathering! event under the ring name Heidi Lovelace, where she defeated C.J.
 Lane.
 Lovelace made her debut for Shimmer Women Athletes competing in Volume 51, where she teamed up with December in a losing effort to Pink Flash Kira and Sweet Cherrie in a tag-team match.